 Genetically defined as a true bear but lacking the aggressive instincts, classified as a carnivore but living on a 99% herbivore diet, you’ll see them sitting on their furry bum for hours while devouring one bamboo shoot after another.
-Bad ass lazy, to occasionally cuddling with each other and gorging on bamboo shoots all day long, they might just choose to ignore you or do a cute roll over just to make you smile and fall madly in love with them.
+Badass lazy, to occasionally cuddling with each other and gorging on bamboo shoots all day long, they might just choose to ignore you or do a cute roll over just to make you smile and fall madly in love with them.

-Trip to Panda House Beijing
+A trip to Panda House Beijing

-How to reach Being Zoo
+How to reach Beijing Zoo

 After almost a week in Beijing, we were well adapted to the subway network.
-The subway is the best means to communicate around in Beijing once you get a grab of the routes and station names.
+The subway is the best means to travel around Beijing once you get a grab of the routes and station names.
 We took the subway (Line 4) from near our hotel to Dongwuyuan (Beijing Zoo) Station.
 As you exit the station (Exit B), the zoo entrance lies right in front.
 You can buy the entry tickets at the zoo entrance.
 There’s no option to buy a ticket for the panda house only.
 The zoo entry fee is around CNY 15 and an additional CNY 5 for the panda house.
-If you want to club the aquarium, the ticket costs around CNY 140.
+If you want to add the aquarium, the ticket costs around CNY 140.